 So, from the time you collect your hire car at the booked pick up date till the time you say ‘adio’ to us, we, at Rental Center Crete will promise to offer the best service you have ever experienced from all car hire companies.

 Receiving your booked car at Chania Airport is pretty straightforward.
-Most of the car rental companies operated either within the arrivals hall or just outside.
-We are located about 200m away from the arrivals terminal.
-But still, a representative of our company will be waiting at the exit of the gate to escort you to our new office.
+Most of the car rental companies operate either within the arrivals hall or just outside.
+We are located just a few hundred meters from the arrivals terminal.
+Check this video on how to find us at Chania airport.

 On average a car rental in Chania Airport costs €28 per day.